wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/first-steps-winautomation/includes/4-create-simple-process.md

 ![The Stop button in the Console.](..\media\image-27.png)

-13. In case you want to execute the process at specific days automatically, navigate to the **Scheduler** tab.
+13. In case you want to run the process at specific days automatically, navigate to the **Scheduler** tab.

 ![The Scheduler tab in the Console.](..\media\image-28.png)